How to Draw Flowers That Feel Real

 Practical Tips for Painting Beautiful Blooms

 We’ve all seen stunning snapdragons, radiant roses or fascinating foxgloves that made us think, “Wow, I want to stare at this for hours and capture its beauty on paper because nature is so incredible!”
 And we’ve all sat down with our favorite art mediums and set up for success, only to be overwhelmed by the challenge of actually drawing the flower.
 Never fear–we are always here to help!

-Our Understanding Flowers blog post is full of botanical fun facts and helpful study tools to use.
+Our Understanding Flowers blog post is full of botanical fun facts and helpful study tools to use (like Vern’s example above!).
+Also, our Dictionary has definitions for many of the more technical botanical and artistic terms we use.
 Keep scrolling this post (or click the menu links below) for pro drawing tips:

 Understanding Flowers: Begin with Basic Shapes